Legio I Germanica: Origin

 There are three theories about I Germanica recruitment.
 The most favored is that it was raised by Julius Caesar in 48 BC to fight in the civil war against Pompey.
 The Legion first saw action at the Battle of Dyrracchium.
 In that case it would have fought in the Battle of Pharsalus in 48 BC.
-Another claim is that the legion was raised by Pompey and it fought against Caesar and Pharsalus, Thaspus, and Munda.
+Another claim is that the legion was raised by Pompey and it fought against Caesar at Pharsalus, Thaspus, and Munda.

 The third theory attributes its recruitment to Gaius Vibius Pansa Caetronianus, a partisan of Caesar, who died in the Battle of Forum Gallorum against Mark Antony in 43 BC.
 Legio I would have been recruited in that year for that campaign.

 However recruited, Legio I was inherited by Augustus and therefore ought to have been entitled to the cognomen Augusta after distinguished service under his eyes; however, there was no Legio I Augusta.
-That title was stripped after a defeat in the Cantabrian wars and the loss of its standard to the Astur and Cantabrian peoples.
+That title was stripped after a defeat in the Cantabrian Wars and the loss of its standard to the Astur and Cantabrian peoples.

 The legion would fight against Sextus Pompey in Sicilly in 36 BCE.
-After Augustus loses a battle, he requested the Legio I Germanica as reinforcements.
+After Augustus lost a battle, he requested the Legio I Germanica as reinforcements.